fbpx

 • Clean it Up: Learn how to clean a guitar.
 Wipe everything down post-jam to get rid of yuckiness.

-• Stash it Right: Keep your guitar in a safe spot, like a case or stand, to avoid accidental whacking.
+• Stash it Right: Keep your guitar in a safe spot, like a case or guitar stand, to avoid accidental whacking.

 • Swap Out Strings: When they start to sound off, it’s new strings time.
 Do it right to keep it in tune.